this is my truth, tell me yours

 Jasna

 this is my truth, tell me yours is a solo project by dramaturgе and writer Jasna Žmak, in which she explores her relationship with the artistic field, questioning the responsibilities and the anxieties that the role of the contemporary artist implies.
-Leaning on her personal experience from 2011, when she started suffering from tinnitus and hyperacusis after firing a theater gun during the performance MandićMachine, directed by Bojan Jablanovec and performed by Marko Mandić, in this piece Žmak creates her own version of a ŽmakMachine, and explores ways in which art forms the reality we live in.
+Leaning on her personal experience from 2011, when she started suffering from tinnitus and hyperacusis after firing a theatre gun during the performance MandićMachine, directed by Bojan Jablanovec and performed by Marko Mandić, in this piece Žmak creates her own version of a ŽmakMachine, and explores ways in which art forms the reality we live in.
 Although seemingly not connected, the themes of tinnitus and patriarchy become the central motif of this work that operates at the intersection between stand-up comedy and lecture performance.
 Appearing on stage as a performer for the first time, Žmak deals with the questions of truthfulness and representation, participation and responsibility, guiding us through her dramaturgical and sexual experiences, asking herself and the audience questions about the importance and meaning of artistic production in the era of wild capitalism.

 The Author